 1. THE IMPORTANCE OF SANITIZING AND DISINFECTING

 Ongoing sanitizing and disinfecting have always been essential to preventing infection and reducing the transmission of illness-causing germs.
-However, just because we know we should do something doesn’t mean we’ll do it.

-In fact, current studies show that coronavirus itself can live on cardboard for up to 24-hours and for up to three days on most plastics and stainless steel.
-An industry best practice is to create and implement a cleaning checklist or schedule to make cleaning more structured and a high priority.
+From homes to businesses and workplaces, proper cleaning and regular disinfecting to effectively kill harmful pathogens is important.
+An industry best practice is to create and implement a cleaning checklist or schedule to make cleaning more structured and consistent.

 The lesson to takeaway is that disinfecting needs to be done when: